 - ½ cup kosher salt

 - zest from 2 large lemons

 - ¼ cup chopped rosemary ( or other herb)

-- Place salmon skin side down on a plastic lined sheet pan.
+- Place salmon skin side down on a plastic lined sheet pan, and pat dry.

 - Crush juniper berries and peppercorns (a course grind is fine)

 - Place in a small bowl and add salt, sugar, lemon zest, chopped rosemary (or other herbs).
 Stir to combine.
 Add a scant ¼ cup of vodka, just enough to moisten the salt mixture.

 - Stir and spread evenly over the salmon, pressing it down.